 Topic Change Rationale Three dimensions of science (continued) NAEP Science and Engineering Practices describe the skills and knowledge necessary to develop scientific explanations of phenomena and to design engineering solutions to problems.
-NAEP science practices have been renamed "Science and Engineering Practices" and updated to reflect shifts in expectations evident from reviews of state and national standards, policy documents from leading professional organizations, the social context of science, and expectations for science achievement on U.S. and international assessments. added to the NAEP science "content" and are defined as concepts used across all science disciplines that provide scientists and engineers, and thus also students, with tools for asking productive questions and organizing their thinking.
+NAEP science practices have been renamed "Science and Engineering Practices" and updated to reflect shifts in expectations evident from reviews of state and national standards, policy documents from leading professional organizations, the social context of science, and expectations for science achievement on U.S. and international assessments.
+NAEP Crosscutting Concepts have been added to the NAEP science "content" and are defined as concepts used across all science disciplines that provide scientists and engineers, and thus also students, with tools for asking productive questions and organizing their thinking.
 With the introduction of the NAEP Crosscutting Concepts, based on findings reported in research on science learning, the updated definition of science achievement now describes the need for an assessment that can provide evidence about what students know and are able to do with all three dimensions of science.
-Technology and engineering Technology concepts, engineering concepts, and measurement/observation tools that are relevant to science and engineering achievements have been integrated into the updated science and engineering practices. reflect shifts in expectations evident from reviews of state and national Assessment design This framework calls for students to use the three dimensions of science.
+Technology and engineering Technology concepts, engineering concepts, and measurement/observation tools that are relevant to science and engineering achievements have been integrated into the updated science and engineering practices.
+The addition of technology and engineering concepts to NAEP Science reflect shifts in expectations evident from reviews of state and national standards, policy documents from leading professional organizations, and expectations for science achievement on U.S. and international assessments.
+The framework incorporates concepts that represent the overlap between the NRC Framework and the NAEP Framework for Technology and Engineering Literacy (TEL).
+Assessment design This framework calls for students to use the three dimensions of science.
 Assessment items should require students to bring the three dimensions of science together to engage with the item.
 Items, item sets, and scenariobased tasks should be three-dimensional whenever possible.
 No item will be one-dimensional.
 With the updated definition of science achievement and the incorporation of the three dimensions of science, the assessment design should reflect the need for students to address all three dimensions in their demonstration of what they know and are able to do in science.